Basic Binary IPC

 The IPv4 namespace is the namespace that is the foundation of the Internet.
 The Transmission Control Protocol (TCP) is the underlying protocol used to establish a stream in the IPv4 namespace.
 A stream socket in the IPv4 namespace is uniquely defined by a local host address, a local port number, a remote host address and a remote port number.

-can be used to create a IPv4
+The function MAKE-IPV4-TCP-SERVER can be used to create a IPv4

-stream server that listens for incoming connections to PORT
+stream server that listens for incoming connections to PORT on the

-host ADDRESS
+host ADDRESS.

 (defun make-ipv4-tcp-server (host-address port &key reuse-socket-address backlog))

-must be of type (UNSIGNED-BYTE 16)
+The number PORT must be of type (UNSIGNED-BYTE 16) and the value

-must be a string in dotted-quad format. e.g
+of HOST-ADDRESS must be a string in dotted-quad format. e.g

-or one of the constants:
+127.0.0.1 or one of the constants:

-- The address of the localhost IPv4 network interface.
++IPV4-LOOPBACK+- The address of the localhost IPv4 network interface.

-- All IPv4 network interfaces for the host.
++IPV4-ANY+- All IPv4 network interfaces for the host.

-The value returned from MAKE-IPV4-TCP-SERVER
+The value returned from MAKE-IPV4-TCP-SERVER is an instance of type

-and adheres to the stream server protocol.
+IPV4-TCP-SERVER and adheres to the stream server protocol.
 The

 object returned also implements the following functions